10 of Chet Atkins’ Most Memorable Songs

 Wheels is one of Atkins’ most popular songs.
 It’s short and sweet; a little romantic, and a little upbeat, and ultimately very easy to listen to.
 The song was written by the American surf-rock band The Vultures.
 It can be found on a variety of Chet’s albums.

-Which of the above songs is your favorite?
+Which of the Chet Atkins’ Most Memorable Songs is your favorite?
 Let us know in the comment box below.